 - Red Pepper.
 Thinly sliced red bell pepper adds color plus extra vitamins (A & C).

 - Lean Protein.
-I made the stir fry with diced boneless, skinless chicken breasts and a handful of shelled edamame.
+I made the stir fry with diced, boneless, skinless chicken breast and a handful of shelled edamame.
 Feel free to use one or both.

 - Soy Sauce and Rice Vinegar.
 Create that classic Chinese-style stir fry flavor we all know and love.

 - Honey.
 Adds just the right amount of sweetness without overloading the sauce with high-calorie sweeteners (and Sweet and Sour Chicken agrees!).

 - Garlic and Ginger.
 A powerful, dynamic duo that’s essential in any classic stir fry sauce.

 - Cornstarch.
-Thickens the sauce and brings everything together into one delicious, healthy stir fry.
+Thickens the sauce and brings everything together into one delicious stir fry.

-- Sauté the onion and chicken, then remove to a plate.
+- Cook the Chicken.
+Sauté the onion and chicken, then remove to a plate.

 - Add the Vegetables.
 Next, sauté the vegetables until crisp-tender.